ChannexIO/terms_and_conditions/terms_and_conditions.md

 Data is also removed if deemed out of date, or no longer valid.
 This can happen from removal of connected services, termination of accounts, or other events originating from connected service providers.

-Bookings will be deleted once they reach 2 years after departure date.
+Properties are removed after 3 months of no channels Bookings will be deleted once they reach 3 month after departure date.

 Availability, Rates and Restriction data is removed for past dates daily.